kalindan/personal-blog-flask/README.md

 - Postgresql

 ## Frontend
-- all CSS styling was taken from "100 days with Python" course as well as HTML templates, which have been later adjusted by me via Jinja.
+- all Javascript and CSS styling was taken from "100 days with Python" course as well as HTML templates, which have been later adjusted by me via Jinja.